renatovotto/Nostradamus/README.md

 9. Call the `strategy_performance` method on the `Backtest_Strategy` instance:

     ```python
-    TSLA_backtest_strategy.strategy_performance()
+    TSLA_backtest_strategy.strategy_performance(initial_capital=10000, traded_amount_pc=20, transaction_fee=0.05)
     ```

     This is the method to display the backtesting summary shown above in this document.
+You'll need to provide some parameters: the initial capital, the fraction of the capital traded at each position, and the transaction cost; the latter can be a percentage or an absolute value, the method allows you to define this (by default it assumes fees as percentage of the amount traded).
 Assuming a testing session has been completed and there is a csv file for computing the performance metrics, the program will display the backtesting results straight away using the existing csv file, which in turn is overwritten every time a testing process is completed.
 Otherwise, it will prompt you to run a training/testing session first.

 ### Tips
 If the required data (historical prices and Twitter posts) have been already downloaded, the only long execution time you may encounter is during the model training: the larger the parameters grid search, the longer the time.
 I recommend that you start getting confident with the program by using the data already provided within the repo (backtesting on Tesla stock).